macluxHD/bcs1600-postcode-api/README.md

 or with ts-node:
 1. Install dependencies: `yarn`
 2. Install ts-node if not already installed: `yarn global add ts-node`
-3. Run the application: `ts-node index.ts`
+3. Run the application: `yarn ts-node index.ts`